OpenFreeEnergy/openfe/docs/guide/setup/alchemical_network_creation.rst

 .. note::
    The Network Planners are provided for user convenience.
-Whilst they cover majority of use cases, they may not currently offer the complete range of options currently available through the Python API.
+Whilst they cover majority of use cases, they may not currently offer the complete range of options available through the Python API.

 Command-line interface